dorkodu/sage/sage.md

 The schema introspection system can be queried using its schema.
 The user of a Sage implementation doesn’t have to write this schema.
 It must be built-in and available.

-— The schema of the Sage introspection system, written in our “fictitious” psuedo DSL **:**
+— The schema of the Sage introspection system, written in our “fictitious” pseudo schema definition language **:**

 ```scss
 entity @schema {